j1mbl3s/ansible-collections/README.md

     ansible-galaxy install -r requirements.yaml
     ```

-    Use the `-f` flag to force reinstallation without version updates.
+    Use the `-f` option to force reinstallation without an updated `galaxy.yml` version, e.g. for development updates.

 ### From GitHub